 VIRTUAL WATERMARK: My Misi-ziibi Detour blog by Karen Goulet, Wezhichigewaad exhibit by Thomas Stillday, The Unchosen Ones exhibit by RJ Kern, Art@Home Online classes with Jill Oakes, and Bemidji Youth Exhibits.

-Watermark Art Center and all activities scheduled in the Center location are closed to the public until further notice.
-In the meantime, you can visit Virtual Watermark to see slideshows of our exhibits.
-Additionally, we are preparing Art@Home Online classes for the whole family.
-Watch here, social media outlets, or sign up for our ArtMakers newsletter.
+Please visit Virtual Watermark to see slideshows of our exhibits.
+Additionally, we are publishing Art@Home Online classes for the whole family.
+Watch new tutorials on our Education page, social media outlets, or sign up for our ArtMakers newsletter.

 From the Executive Director,